Updated on 2025-11-21

 Financial aid options: FAFSA, grants, loans, and scholarships

-To see what aid you qualify for, start by completing the FAFSA and follow the step-by-step prompts to submit income info, school codes, and any required verification documents.
-FAFSA unlocks federal grants, loans, and work-study, and it is also how Lincoln Tech determines eligibility for many internal aid programs.
+To find out what aid you qualify for, start by completing the Free Application for Federal Student Aid (FAFSA) and follow the step-by-step prompts.
+You’ll enter income info, school codes, and any required documents.
+FAFSA opens the door to federal grants, loans, work-study, and many of Lincoln Tech’s own aid programs.

-Then compare federal grants, work-study eligibility, and loan options so you understand how each reduces your out-of-pocket cost for a $20,000–$35,000 welding program.
-Federal Pell Grants for high-need students can cover several thousand dollars per year, while subsidized and unsubsidized loans help spread remaining costs over time.
+Compare federal grants, work-study, and loan options so you can see how they lower your out-of-pocket cost for a $20,000–$35,000 program.
+Pell Grants can cover several thousand dollars a year for students with high need.
+Subsidized and unsubsidized loans let you spread the rest over time.

-Finally, check Lincoln Tech’s scholarship listings—now advertised as more than $20 million in scholarship opportunities nationwide—and talk to a Financial Aid representative to match grants and scholarships to your profile.
-School-based awards can be targeted to new high school graduates, adult learners, military students, or specific career fields like welding.
+Then check Lincoln Tech’s scholarship listings—now advertised as $25 million in scholarship opportunities nationwide—and talk to a Financial Aid representative.
+They can match awards to your profile, whether you’re a recent high school grad, adult learner, military student, or someone focused on welding.

 FAFSA application steps

 Start by completing the Free Application for Federal Student Aid (FAFSA), since it’s the gateway to federal grants, loans, work-study, and institutional scholarships that can help cover Lincoln Tech’s welding program costs.
-You’ll need to gather tax returns, ID, and school codes, check FAFSA deadlines, and use official application resources to avoid mistakes.
+You’ll need tax returns, ID, and school codes.
+Check deadlines and use official resources to avoid mistakes.

 - Create an FSA ID, confirm your identity, and list Lincoln Tech’s school code for the campus you plan to attend.